Build on the Ontology

 Available Tools

-Search ontology entities by type, name, or keyword
+List or search nodes by type, name, or keyword

-Get a single ontology entity by ID
+Get a single node by ID

 list_connections